-Lat $pl\bar{e}bem$, adopted as Br $pl\bar{e}bo->$ MW plwyy> MnW plwyf, OCorn plui> MCorn plu> Corn $pl\hat{e}w$, OBret pluiu> MBret ploe> Bret ploue.
+Lat plēbem, adopted as Br plēbo- > MW plwyv > MnW plwyf, OCorn plui > MCorn plu > Corn plêw, OBret pluiu > MBret ploe > Bret ploue.

 The oblique form of Latin plebs 'the common people', plēb-, was adopted as British plēbo- to become Middle Welsh plwyv, Modern Welsh plwyf.
-Plebs came to be used in Christian terminology for a congregation, in Continental usage it was a unit within a pāgus (see pōwe:s and Quentel 1973), and so eventually 'a parish and its inhabitants'.
-Its derivatives have that sense in Middle to Modern Welsh, Cornish and especially Breton, where ploue occurs in place-names and is an important term for 'a parish, a local community.'
-However in Cornwall (CPNE p.
-187)

-s.n. plu), Wales and the North, it is a relatively rare place-name element, with no known ecclesiastical, legal or administrative sense, but perhaps indicating common land.
+Plebs came to be used in Christian terminology for a congregation; in Continental usage it was a unit within a pāgus (see pōwe:s and Quentel 1973).
+Plwyf is used for 'a parish and its inhabitants' in Middle to Modern Welsh; however, in Wales, Cornwall (CPNE p.
+187 s.n. plu), and the North, it is a relatively rare placename element, and has no known ecclesiastical, legal or administrative sense in early usage.
+In Breton, ploue occurs very frequently in place-names, and is an important term for a settlement or land of a local community, so often (probably anachronistically) translated as 'parish', though, again, whether it had an ecclesiastical connotation in early usage is not certain (Padel 2023, pp. 294-8).
+In Brittany, and in its occasional occurrence in Great Britain, it may refer to uncultivated land belonging to a community, perhaps 'a common'.